Pandaqi/Rode-Panda-Website/rode-panda/content/english/programming/website/pandaqi games.md

 * Be a central hub for all my games.
 (As they used to be spread across many different platforms.)
 * Demonstrate my philosophy, personality, on which platforms you can reach/follow me, and why I only develop local multiplayer games.

-Some of my boardgames have a digital component &mdash; this website also handles that.
+Most of my boardgames have a digital component or generate their material on the fly!
+This website also handles that.
+In fact, over the years this has become the most important functionality.